hsanjuan/crubyflie/README.md

     > crubyflie -h
     Options:
-      --joystick-id, -j <i>:   Joystick ID (default: 0) --cf-uri, -f <s>:   Crazyflie URI (defaults to first one found in scan) --config, -c <s>:   Joystick configuration, defaults to default cfg in configs/ (default:
+      -j, --joystick-id=<i>       Joystick ID (default: 0)
+      -f, --cf-uri=<s>            Crazyflie URI (defaults to first one found in scan) -c, --config=<s>            Joystick configuration, defaults to default cfg in configs/ (default: /path/to/joystick_default.yaml)
-                               /usr/lib64/ruby/gems/2.1.0/gems/crubyflie-0.2.0/lib/crubyflie/input/../../../configs/joystick_default.yaml)
+      -r, --packet-retries=<i>    Number of retries when copter fails to ack a packet (-1 == forever) (default: 100) -d, --debug                 Enable debug messages
-                 --help, -h:   Show this message
+      -h, --help                  Show this message

-There is a [template/default configuration file](https://github.com/hsanjuan/crubyflie/blob/master/configs/joystick_default.yaml) with instructions (which works for me and my PS3-like controller :) ).
-You should modify this file to fit it to your needs (configuration parameters are commented).
+There is a [template/default configuration file](https://github.com/hsanjuan/crubyflie/blob/master/configs/joystick_default.yaml) with instructions (similar to PS3 standard assignments from the official app).
+You should modify this file to fit it to your needs (configuration parameters are well explained).
 The most tricky parameter in axis is the `:max_change_rate`.
 Depending on your controller, you will find the input is excessively throotled or not.
 I recommend that you play with this value.

 If you are wondering about your Joystick's axis IDs, ranges etc, you will find a `sdl-joystick-axis.rb` script under `tools` that lets you open a joystick and check what the SDL library can read from it.
 It might come handy.